camaraproject/DeviceSwap/README.md

 <a href="https://github.com/camaraproject/DeviceSwap/blob/main/LICENSE" title="License"><img src="https://img.shields.io/badge/License-Apache%202.0-green.svg?style=plastic"></a>
 <a href="https://github.com/camaraproject/DeviceSwap/releases/latest" title="Latest Release"><img src="https://img.shields.io/github/release/camaraproject/DeviceSwap?style=plastic"></a>
 # DeviceSwap
-Repository to describe, develop, document and test the Device Swap API family
+Repository to describe, develop, document and test the Device Swap APIs

 ## Scope
 * Service APIs for “Device Swap” (see APIBacklog.md)
-* It provides the customer with the ability to:
+* It provides the API consumer with the ability to:
   * understand if the MSISDN has had a change of device in the last 30 days.
-  * NOTE: The scope of this API family should be limited (at least at a first stage) to 4G and 5G.
+  * NOTE: The scope of these APIs should be limited (at least at a first stage) to 4G and 5G.
 * Describe, develop, document and test the APIs (with 1-2 Telcos)
 * Started: July  2024
-* Location: virtually

 ## Release Information
 * Note: Please be aware that the project will have frequent updates to the main branch.
 There are no compatibility guarantees associated with code in any branch, including main, until a new release is created.
 For example, changes may be reverted before a release is created. **For best results, use the latest available release**.